webrecorder/browsertrix/frontend/docs/docs/develop/localization.md

 ### Handling HTML in strings

 Lit supports HTML in translation strings.
-However, try to avoid including markup in strings by using multiple `msg()`s, as HTML makes it more difficult for translators to update strings in the Weblate interface, as well as more performance overhead.
+However, try to avoid including markup in strings by using multiple `msg()`s.
+In addition to a performance overhead, strings with HTML are more difficult to manage through the Weblate interface.

 ```js
 // Instead of this: